ssfsx17/ffpnp/Jobs/Monk.md

 ### Chi Tech 9

+Elixir Field (9 AP) (multi) - Attack all enemies, ignoring Evasion.

 Phantom Rush (9 AP) (single) - Melee attack for double damage, ignoring Evasion and Defense.

 ### Chi Tech T10

 Musou Tensei (20 AP) (special) - Create ghostly copies of four allies who have died permanently in the storyline, for the remainder of combat.
 Out of combat, allows consulting them for advice, although limited by what they knew when they were alive.

 Tenketsu (10 AP) (single) - Melee attack for double damage, and attempt to instantly-kill at -50 Accuracy.
-If the instant-kill effect fails, then attempt to cause Doom status (6) at normal Accuracy.
+If the instant-kill effect fails, then attempt to cause Doom status (4) at normal Accuracy.